Dharmndr/QuizApp/README.md

 License 📜

-This project is open-source under the MIT License.
+This project is open-source under the MIT License
+.